 Now, as you look at the ingredient list, note that you can use all mayo instead of a mix of mayo and Greek yogurt, or skip the mayo and go full yogurt instead.
 And, while I use Stevia to sweeten the dressing, you can use plain sugar if you like or skip it altogether.
-Personally, I think the dressing’s sweetness helps disguise the veggie taste that my guys ordinarily don’t like.
+I think the dressing’s sweetness helps disguise the veggie taste that my guys ordinarily don’t like.

 You can jazz up this recipe even more if you like.
 I sometimes add finely shredded cheddar and minced red onion, depending on what else we’re having at dinner.
-My mother-in-law likes to add sunflower seeds to hers.
+My mother-in-law loves to add sunflower seeds to hers.
 Another friend tosses in a handful of raisins.

 One thing we all agree on: the bacon.
-But, hey, you don’t even have to add that if you don’t want to, though it’s apparently the only way I can get my guys to eat their vegetables without whining.
+But, hey, you don’t even have to add that if you don’t want to, though it’s the only way I can get my guys to eat their vegetables without whining.

 Broccoli, Cauliflower and Bacon Salad